Easy As Cookies

 Strawberry scone dough in balls on a parchment-lined baking sheet.

-1. Use a medium (1.5-tablespoon or #40) cookie scoop (affiliate link), or two spoons, to scoop the dough onto Silpat- or parchment-lined baking sheets.
+Five: Use a medium (1.5-tablespoon or #40) cookie scoop, or two spoons, to scoop the dough onto Silpat- or parchment-lined baking sheets.

 Sugar, vanilla extract, and water, mixed together in a small glass bowl, with a spoon resting in it.

-1. In a small bowl, stir together 3 tablespoons sugar, more vanilla extract, and water.
+Six: Stir together 3 tablespoons sugar, more vanilla extract, and water.
+Glaze is not optional.

 Scoops of dough, flattened and glazed, on a baking sheet.